-- 1) Paper Title: - 2) Author (name, institutional affiliation, email; indicate if presenting author): - 3) All Co-Authors (name, institutional affiliation, email; indicate the presenting author, if applicable): - 4) Purpose: State the primary objective of the paper, the major hypothesis tested and/or the research question posed. - 5) Background: Give a concise summary of information which places the paper in a scholarly context. - 6) Methods (for empirical papers): Describe the design of the study.
-Describe the sample or case selection procedures; sample size or number of cases; and methods of data collection and analysis.
-Indicate a timeline for data collection and analysis if it has not yet occurred. - 7) Methods (for papers focused on review, theory, or practical/policy applications): Provide details of the methods used to develop key arguments and/or theoretical positions. - 8) Results and/or arguments: Describe the main findings or key arguments in the paper, including a brief description of numerical and/or textual data where appropriate. - 9) Conclusions: State the conclusions of the paper-including theoretical, methodological, or applied/policy implications as appropriate-and any key limitations, where appropriate. - 10) Keywords: A list of up to five key words or short phrases that encapsulate the paper's main concepts and/or contributions.
+- 1) Paper Title: - 2) Author (name, institutional affiliation, email; indicate if presenting author): - 3) All Co-Authors (name, institutional affiliation, email; indicate the presenting author, if applicable): - 4) Purpose: State the primary objective of the paper, the major hypothesis tested and/or the research question posed. - 5) Background: Give a concise summary of information which places the paper in a scholarly context. - 6) Methods (for empirical papers): Describe the design of the study and methods of data collection and analysis.
+Indicate a timeline for data collection and analysis if it has not occurred. - 7) Methods (for papers focused on review, theory, or practical/policy applications): If relevant, provide details of the methods used to develop key arguments and/or theoretical positions.
+Conceptual paper do not require a discussion of methods, however. - 8) Results and/or arguments: Describe the main findings or key arguments in the paper, including a brief description of numerical and/or textual data where appropriate. - 9) Conclusions: State the conclusions of the paper-including theoretical, methodological, or applied/policy implications as appropriate-and any key limitations, where appropriate. - 10) Keywords: A list of up to five key words or short phrases that encapsulate the paper's main concepts and/or contributions.

-1) Panel submissions
+2) Panel submissions

 A panel submission is a set of papers linked by a common theme.
 A panel should have an Organizer, who coordinates the panel submission and acts as the contact person for the conference organizers, and a Chair, who will run the panel at the conference.
-A panel may also have a named Discussant (optional).
+All panel submissions are encouraged to have named Discussant.
 The same person can fulfill any of these roles.
 A panel will usually last 90 minutes.
-Panel Submissions must include all of the following information (see directions for all abstract submissions):
+Panel Submissions must include all of the following information (see directions for all abstract submissions).

 - 1) Panel Title - 2) Panel Organizer (name, affiliation, contact information) - 3) Panel Chair (name, affiliation, contact information; can be same as Organizer and/or Discussant) - 4) Why These Papers Belong Together: This must be up to 250 words and provide a summary of, and rationale for, the panel.
-It must describe the panel's theme and objectives, and the relevance of the individual contributions to the panel. - 5) Paper 1: authors (names, affiliations, contact information; mark the presenting author), paper title, paper abstract - 6) Paper 2: authors (names, affiliations, contact information; mark the presenting author), paper title, paper abstract - Paper 3: authors (names, affiliations, contact information; mark the presenting author), paper title, paper abstract

-- 8) Paper 4: authors (names, affiliations, contact information; mark the presenting author), paper title, paper abstract - 9) Panel Discussant (name, affiliation, contact information; can be same as Organizer and/or Chair)
+It must describe the panel's theme and objectives, and the relevance of the individual contributions to the panel. - 5) Paper 1: authors (names, affiliations, contact information; mark the presenting author), paper title, paper abstract - 6) Paper 2: authors (names, affiliations, contact information; mark the presenting author), paper title, paper abstract - 7) Paper 3: authors (names, affiliations, contact information; mark the presenting author), paper title, paper abstract - 8) Paper 4: authors (names, affiliations, contact information; mark the presenting author), paper title, paper abstract - 9) Panel Discussant (name, affiliation, contact information; can be same as Organizer and/or Chair)